Leadership

-The primary investigators are Amy Przeworski, Ph.D. from the Department of Psychological Sciences and Christopher Bohan, M.F.A. from the Department of Theater at Case Western Reserve University.
-Arin Connell, Ph.D., a licensed clinical psychologist in the Department of Psychological Sciences at CWRU is providing clinical supervision.
-Graduate students in Dr. Przeworski’s lab, and undergraduate students in the lab are also members of the research team.
+Project DRAMA is a research project being conducted at Case Western Reserve University.
+The primary researchers are Dr. Amy Przeworski, Ph.D. from the Department of Psychological Sciences and Christopher Bohan, M.F.A. from the Department of Theater.
+Dr. Arin Connell, Ph.D., a licensed clinical psychologist, is providing clinical supervision.

 Amy Przeworski

-Amy Przeworski is an Associate Professor in the Department of Psychological Sciences.
+Amy Przeworski is an Associate Professor in the Department of Psychological Sciences at Case Western Reserve University.
 Her work focuses on novel interventions for treating anxiety, stress, and depressive symptoms in children, adolescents, and adults.
 Dr. Przeworski specializes in evidence-based interventions, such as Cognitive-Behavioral Therapy (CBT), to address these psychological symptoms and to prevent them in those who are at risk for developing them.
-Dr. Przeworski is excited to collaborate on this project with Chris Bohan from the Department of Theater and is learning so much about the creative and fun ways to express oneself in improv!

 Christopher Bohan